 Meet the Merrell Rogue Hiker

-The Merrell Rogue Hiker is a new lightweight backpacking boot that just dropped in April, 2023.
+The Rogue Hiker is arguably Merrell's first performance hiking boot in forty years.
 It's a hybrid—a backpacking boot built on the last of a trail running shoe.
 That makes it lighter, and more athletic, than the typical backpacking boot.

 This post includes affiliate links.
 If you click on these links and make a qualifying purchase, the retailer may share a small percentage of the sale with Hiking Feet.
 That doesn't cost you anything and supports this site's free and independent content.